Neverwhere

-Neverwhere is an urban fantasy television miniseries by Neil Gaiman that first aired in 1996 on BBC 2.
+Neverwhere is an urban fantasy television six-part drama by Neil Gaiman that first aired in 1996 on BBC2.
 The series is set in "London Below", a magical realm coexisting with the more familiar London, referred to as "London Above".
 It was devised by Neil Gaiman and Lenny Henry and directed by Dewi Humphreys.
 Gaiman adapted the series into a novel, which was released in September 1996.
 The series and book were partially inspired by Gene Wolfe's novel Free Live Free.

 Plot

 Richard Mayhew, a Scottish man living in London, encounters an injured girl named Door on the street one night.
 Despite his fiancée's protests he decides to help her; upon doing so he ceases to exist on Earth and becomes real only to the denizens of "London Below", whose inhabitants are generally invisible and non-existent to the people of "London Above".
-He loses his flat, his job, and nearly his mind as he travels London Below in an attempt to make sense out of it all, find a way back, and help Door survive as she is hunted down by hired assassins.
+He loses his flat, his job, and nearly his mind as he travels London Below to make sense out of it all, find a way back, and help Door survive as she is hunted by assassins.

-In London Below the various familiar names of London all take on a new significance: for example Knightsbridge becomes "Night's Bridge", a stone bridge whose darkness takes its toll in human life; The Angel, Islington is an actual angel.
+In London Below the various familiar names of London all take on a new significance, Knightsbridge becomes "Night's Bridge", a stone bridge whose darkness takes its toll in human life; The Angel, Islington is an angel.
 London Below is a parallel world in and beneath the sewers.
-Its inhabitants are the homeless, but also people from other times, such as Roman legionaries and medieval monks, as well as fictional and fantastical characters.
+Its inhabitants are the homeless and people from other times, such as Roman legionaries and medieval monks, as well as fictional and fantastical characters.